-The dry ice will help to cool the things and box for a longer time.
+The dry ice will help cool the things and box for a longer time.
 Another bonus point of using the dry ice is it turns into the gas form as it melts and leaves no unwanted water mess behind.

-This is why many people also prefer to have dry ice instead of regular ice in a cooler when they are going on the tips.
+This is why many people also prefer to have dry ice instead of regular ice in a cooler when going on the tips.
 Keeping dry ice also keeps you away from the cleaning mess.

 5. Pre-Chill Your Items Before Keeping in Cooler